MiaoDX/system_configuration/program.md

 [pyimagesearch guide](http://www.pyimagesearch.com/2016/10/24/ubuntu-16-04-how-to-install-opencv/)

 I really want to not build from source, but the default `conda` will have trouble when show the image.
-Luckily, there is an wonder project called [menpo](http://www.menpo.org/)
+Luckily, there is a wonder project called [menpo](http://www.menpo.org/)

 >The Python framework for deformable modelling

-It have several conda repos and especially the [opencv3 one ](https://anaconda.org/menpo/opencv3), use it really seems nice.
+It has several conda repos and especially the [opencv3 one](https://anaconda.org/menpo/opencv3), use it really seems nice.

 ### possible problems